 Embed best practice

-- Ensure that all board members, staff and volunteers receive regular, relevant and up to date training and support to enable them to champion and meet the organisation’s policy objectives.
+- Ensure that all board and committee members, colleagues and volunteers receive regular, relevant and up to date training and support to enable them to champion and meet the organisation’s policy objectives

-- In particular seek to help employees understand how to address prejudice and unconscious bias.
+- Help colleagues understand how to address prejudice and unconscious bias.

 - Ensure that through our procurement processes we appoint partners and suppliers with a robust and compliant approach to ED&I.

 - Establish and maintain an ED&I Best Practice Group of colleagues from across the Group (including customer representation) to act as a forum to exchange good practice and identify improvements.

 - Support and promote a network of ED&I colleague groups, allocating resources which are sufficient for their remit and ensuring they have Executive level sponsorship.

 - Provide guidance and support on all aspects of ED&I through a dedicated Equality and Diversity Manager, supported by the ED&I Best Practice Group.